tasmota/docs/docs/Berry_Addressable-LED.md

 To avoid any conflict between native WS2812 and Berry control, you can use `Scheme 14` which disables native WS2812.

-### Led strips, matrix and sub-strips
+### Led strips, sub-strips

 You first need to define the low-level `Leds` object that describes the hardware strip of connected leds.

-You can then define higher level objects like sub-strips (if there are actually several strips chained together like rings) or LED matrix.
+You can then define higher level objects like sub-strips (if there are actually several strips chained together like rings).

 Class|Details
 :---|:---